amoawad87/GettingAndCleaningDataCourseProject-1/README.md

 ####Repository Files
  `CodeBook.md` describes the variables, the data, and any transformations or work that you performed to clean up the data.
+ `run_analysis.R` contains the .R code used for the analysis as described above.